 Intelligent- Although the orange tabbies are not considered as the most sophisticated cat breeds, they are brilliant.
 They are sharp when it comes to studying something new.
-Their curiosity to video games and toys makes the most entertaining pets.
+Their curiosity towards video games and toys makes them the most entertaining pets.

 1. Orange tabby cats are almost all male.
 This is an interesting fact that tells us that sex chromosome can affect the color of the cats.

 2. They are often dubbed ginger or marmalade cats, and the nicknames have been used for years to differentiate the black from orange tabby cats.

 3. Tabby cats are not a breed of cats; it just refers to a coat marking patterns.